 1. Prepare Your Home for Refinishing

 Before refinishing your wood floors, ensure the area is thoroughly cleaned.
-Take out any furniture or rugs in the room and use a pry bar to take off any shoe or base moldings.
-Next, you will want to use your plastic sheets to seal any vents, lights, doorways, windows, and electrical boxes to prevent them from being exposed to dust.
+Remove any furniture or rugs in the room, and use a pry bar to remove any shoe or base moldings.
+Next, you will want to use your plastic sheets to seal vents, lights, doorways, windows, and electrical boxes to prevent dust exposure.

 2. Patch Holes and Cracks

 Once you have cleaned everything up, check for any holes or cracks in the floor.
 Use a trowel filler to repair damaged areas and spread it out using a putty knife to cover the holes and cracks.
-Now that the filler has been applied, you must let it fully dry before moving on to the next step.
+Now that the filler has been applied let it dry thoroughly before moving on to the next step.

 3. Rough Sand the Floor

-Now that everything has been cleaned and patched up, grab a drum sander or a belt sander.
-You will also use a hand sander for sanding up against the wall for the room’s edges.
+Grab a drum or belt sander after everything has been cleaned and patched.
+You will also use a hand sander to sand up against the wall for the room’s edges.
 You will then use the drum or belt sander along the length of the boards, moving back and forth at a steady pace.
 When starting a new strip, overlap the previous strip by at least a third of the belt width or one board length to remove any scratches.
-The sandpaper is usually good for about 20 square feet, so remember to check it to see if it needs a replacement frequently.
+The sandpaper is good for about twenty square feet, so check if it needs replacement frequently.

 4. Screen Sand With a Floor Buffer